 A Top Thing to Do in Romania – Visit Medieval Transylvania

 But in the Transylvania region of Romania – an area many travelers relate only to the 19th-century novel Dracula – I found an authentic vestige of Medieval Europe.
-And there the only talk of Dracula was from tour operators in Bucharest and a handful of tourist shops near the castle where the fictional Count was supposed to have lived.
+To tell you the truth, the only talk of Dracula was from tour operators in Bucharest, as well as a handful of tourist shops near the castle where the fictional Count was supposed to have lived.

 It’s an eye-opening place to visit in Romania.
-For the most part, it’s a window into authentic-Medieval Europe, something you’ll find nowhere else.
+But, for the most part, it’s a window into authentic-Medieval Europe, something you’ll find in very few places.

 Fairy Tale-Looking Sibiu

-I took a four-hour drive from the capital of Bucharest to Sibiu, a fairy tale-looking city in a fairytale-looking area.
-It’s a pretty little town, very medieval and colorful, that was named as the European Capital of Culture in 2007.
+It’s a pretty little town, very medieval and colorful, and was named a European Capital of Culture in 2007.
 You’ll find many things to do in this Romanian city.

-Sibiu was originally founded by Saxons, invited by the region’s Hungarian rulers to colonize the region and help defend its borders.
+Sibiu was founded by Saxons, who were invited by the region’s Hungarian rulers to colonize the area and help defend its borders.
 Over time, the colony became a city citadel and a prosperous center of trade.

-You can still see that prosperity in Piata Mara, its main square that is as beautiful as it is vast.
-At one end is a Baroque palace built for Samuel von Brukenthal, the Governor of Transylvania in the late 1700s.
+You can still see that prosperity in Piata Mara, its main square that is as beautiful as vast.
+At one end is a Baroque palace built for Samuel von Brukenthal, the Governor of Transylvania, in the late 1700s.
 It now houses the Brukenthal Art Museum, Romanian’s oldest museum, home to a collection of Romanian and Western art.

-Sibiu’s historic center is exceptionally charming, with medieval steep-roofed houses with attic windows looking almost like eyes peering at you.
-A plethora of narrow streets and lanes tumble out into open squares surrounded by colorful façades of buildings and churches.
+Sibiu’s historic center is exceptionally charming, with medieval steep-roofed houses with attic windows looking almost like eyes peering out at you.
+A plethora of narrow streets and lanes tumble out into open squares rimmed with colorful façades of buildings and churches.

 Walk across Liars Bridge, just a block from the main square, and you’ll find yourself at the bottom of another plaza filled with people sitting in tree-shaded cafes at lunchtime.
 The whole place is incredibly charming.